craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 * Defect-removal practices that include requirements prototyping, formal design inspections, personal desk-checking of code, unit testing, integration testing, system testing, and high-volume beta testing is estimated to remove about 95% of defects prior to the software's release.
 * If you want to move from 95% reliability to 99% reliability, you should plan to add 25% to the "main build" part of your schedule.
 You should plan to add another 25% to your schedule to improve from 99% to 99.9% reliability
 * Use your project's total Risk Exposure (RE) as the starting point for buffer planning.
-* It’s important to add additional time for non-development tasks when converting from estimated time to real/planned time.
+* It's important to add additional time for non-development tasks when converting from estimated time to real/planned time.
 Add:  5-10% for admin, 2-4% for IT Support/Infrastructure and allow a 1-4% increase in requirements per month.
 For first-time development in a new/unfamiliar environment allow 20-40% increase in effort.

 ## Chapter 22 - Estimate presentation styles
 * An essential practice in presenting an estimate is to document the assumptions embodied in the estimate, primarily: Which features are required, Availability of key resources, Dependencies on 3rd parties, Major assumptions and Major unknowns.